LauraHBui/Modelling-Crime-Data-2021/docs/01-intro.md

 <div style="margin-bottom:35px;">
 </div>

-You see the error 'Error!
-Object plates not found'.
+You see the error 'Error: object plates not found'.
 This is because you have not yet put anything inside the plates 'box'.
 Remember objects are like boxes,so there must be something inside our object 'plates'.
 In order for this object to exist, you have to put something inside it, or in `R`-speak *assign it some value*.

 Therefore, we make an object by using an *assignment operator* ( `<-` ).
 In other words, we assign something to an object (i.e., put something in the box).
 For example: